Skip to main content

 Tafelspitz

-Boiled beef in broth, served with minced apples and horseradish, root vegetables, and rösti potatoes.
-Emperor Franz Joseph I's favorite dish.
-Prime cut from beef rump, slowly simmered in vegetable broth.
-Served with multiple sauces and sides.
-Viennese institution.
+Beef boiled in broth and served with minced apple and horseradish, root vegetables, and rösti potatoes.
+It was Emperor Franz Joseph I's favourite.
+A prime cut from the rump is simmered slowly in vegetable broth and brought out with several sauces and sides.
+A Viennese institution.

 Apfelstrudel